aljedaxi/yml-to-tex-wrapper/README.md

     ```
   - get pdf using the magic of LaTeX

-# WHAT SHOULD THE YAML LOOK LIKE
+## WHAT SHOULD THE YAML LOOK LIKE
+  - the title is automagically generated from the filename
+  - the author is declared at the top of latex.py #TODO!
 ```yaml
 section 1:
   - point one